home-controller/homeauto_network/DESIGN.md

 |01|?|1??|????????|????????????????|????|1|?|1|?|10|1111111|111| the bits value.
 ```

 * bits[1 Or more] SOF(start of frame) Bit(s) A pull down pulse to say I am about to start sending.
 There is a #define for number of bits, to make checking each time through main loop more reliable.
 If set to more than 1 bit the last bit is high after the pulled low bit(s), to help with timings as if checking in the main loop for example might not know when the pull low started.
+A controller could also use Pulling the line LOW and then Sending the last HIGH bit to take control of the network.
 * bits[1] RTR (Remote Transmission Request).
     - RTR = 0: for date frame. or RTR=1 for: "Remote-Request Frame".
     - We could add a spare bit here but as this is just a software protocol it shouldn't matter much if we change it unlike CAN where a load of hardware IC would no longer work.